Student

 M.A., Ancient History & Classical Philology, Scuola Normale Superiore, 2021 M.A., Classics, University of Pisa, 2020 B.A., Classics, University of Pisa, 2018 M.Mus., Classical Guitar, Conservatorio V. Bellini, Catania, 2015

 Before coming to Berkeley in Fall 2020, I was trained as an ancient historian and epigraphist in Pisa (Scuola Normale Superiore/University of Pisa), Munich (Ludwig-Maximiliens-Universität) and Vienna (ÖAW, Forschungsgruppe Epigraphik).
-While approaching the Greco-Roman world, I try to combine philological care, spatial and material awareness, and a particular...
+My PhD reseaerch has been supported by the Sara B. Aleshire Center for the Study of Greek Epigraphy, the Center for Tebtunis Papyri...